-7 Construction activities would occur over about a 3-4 year time period (nominally mid-2016) 8 through 2019) and the Project is estimated to cost approximately \$492 million.
-Based on the 9 relatively large number of households in the Project area (163,675), and the relatively high median household income (\$73,496), construction activities would only result in a small positive 10 contribution to the overall economy and incomes.
-Construction requirements are expected to be 11 12 met by workers within, or near, the Project area, so in-migration of workers is not expected.
-Once construction is completed, the NED Plan would enhance coastal storm risk management 13 14 and natural resources in the Project area.
-This could result in a positive impact on the economy and incomes in the Project area, but would not be expected to contribute any additional growth 15 16 pressure or result in potential significant adverse impacts to growth inducing characteristics.
+Construction activities would occur over about a 3-4 year time period (nominally March 2019 - June 2022) and the Project is estimated to cost approximately \$559 million.
+Based on the relatively large number of households in the Project area (163,675), and the relatively high median household income (\$73,496), construction activities would only result in a small positive contribution to the overall economy and incomes.
+Construction requirements are expected to be met by workers within, or near, the Project area, so in-migration of workers is not expected.
+Once construction is completed, the NED Plan would enhance coastal storm risk management and natural resources in the Project area.
+This could result in a positive impact on the economy and incomes in the

+Project area, but would not be expected to contribute any additional growth pressure or result in potential significant adverse impacts to growth inducing characteristics.

-18 4.6.3 Housing
+4.6.3 Housing

-Because construction activities would not produce new development or increase development 20 density within the Project area, housing would not be significantly affected.
-Once construction is 21 22 completed, the NED Plan would enhance coastal storm risk management and natural resources in the Project area.
+Because construction activities would not produce new development or increase development density within the Project area, housing would not be significantly affected.
+Once construction is completed, the NED Plan would enhance coastal storm risk management and natural resources in the Project area.
 However, it would not eliminate all flooding behind the LOP.
-Local property 23 24 owners would still experience road closures during high frequency events (e.g. 2-year or 10-year events) and the first floor of many homes may still flood during events as frequent as the 10-year 25 The damages resulting from these types of flooding could not offset the cost of 26 event.
-27 introducing flood control measures to negate them.
-In other words, other flood control measures 28 were not deemed cost-effective and thus, could not be considered for the Project (USACE 2015).
-That said, the NED Plan would manage flooding impacts throughout the Project area, which 29 30 would be positive for housing.
+Local property owners would still experience road closures during high frequency events (e.g. 2-year or 10-year events) and the first floor of many homes may still flood during events as frequent as the 10-year event.
+The damages resulting from these types of flooding could not offset the cost of introducing flood control measures to negate them.
+In other words, other flood control measures were not deemed cost-effective and thus, could not be considered for the Project (USACE 2016).
+That said, the NED Plan would manage flooding impacts throughout the Project area, which would be positive for housing.
 Figure 4-5 provides an overview of flooding in the Project area both with, and without, the NED Plan.
-USACE is anticipating that the non-Federal sponsor will 31 seek FEMA accreditation under CFR 44-65.10 in order to incorporate the significant risk 32 33 management measures (i.e. Armored Levee System) into the effective FIRMS.
+USACE is anticipating that the non-Federal sponsor will seek FEMA accreditation under CFR 44-65.10 in order to incorporate the significant risk management measures (i.e. Armored Levee System) into the effective FIRMS.

-35 4.6.4 Environmental Justice and Protection of Children
+4.6.4 Environmental Justice and Protection of Children

 The fundamental purpose of the Project is to enhance coastal storm risk management.
-The 36 37 evaluation of impacts to environmental justice is dependent upon determining if there would be disproportionately high and adverse impacts from the proposed action on any low-income or 38 minority group in the affected community.
-If there are no high and adverse impacts to any 39 40 groups in the population, then there would not be any disproportionately high and adverse impacts on any low-income or minority groups.
-The analysis in this EIS supports the conclusion 41 that there would be no high and adverse impacts to any groups in the population, and thus, no 42 environmental justice impacts.
-By reducing the risk of damages from hurricane and storm surge 43

-- 1 flooding, implementation of the NED Plan would result in positive impacts to all individuals in - 2 the Project area.
-This conclusion is also applicable to the protection of children. - 3
+The evaluation of impacts to environmental justice is dependent upon determining if there would be disproportionately high and adverse impacts from the proposed action on any low-income or minority group in the affected community.
+If there are no high and adverse impacts to any groups in the population, then there would not be any disproportionately high and adverse impacts on any low-income or minority groups.
+The analysis in this EIS supports the conclusion that there would be no high and adverse impacts to any groups in the population, and thus, no environmental justice impacts.
+By reducing the risk of damages from hurricane and storm surge flooding, implementation of the NED Plan would result in positive impacts to all individuals in the Project area.
+This conclusion is also applicable to the protection of children.

-4 Miller Field Sub-alternatives.
-At Miller Field, there would be no differences in socioeconomic 5 or environmental justice impacts among the NED Plan (Seaward) and the two sub-alternatives.
+Miller Field Sub-alternatives.
+At Miller Field, there would be no differences in socioeconomic or environmental justice impacts among the NED Plan (Seaward) and the two sub-alternatives.